-Award will support recipient's research on immune mechanisms in non-infectious uveitis
+Award will support recipient's research on sight-threatening ocular infections

-Rockville, Md.—The Association for Research in Vision and Ophthalmology (ARVO) today announced the recipient of the Mallinckrodt Uveitis Research Fellowship, generously funded by Mallinckrodt Pharmaceuticals.
-The award, funded through the ARVO Foundation, supports an early career investigator with a one-year grant of $45,000 to study an aspect of uveitis or other inflammatory conditions of the eye.
-The 2020 awardee is Shilpa Kodati, MD of the National Eye Institute (NEI) at the National Institutes of Health (NIH).
+Rockville, Md.—The Association for Research in Vision and Ophthalmology (ARVO) today announced Paulo J. M. Bispo, MS, PhD, of Massachusetts Eye and Ear, Harvard Medical School is the 2022 recipient of the Mallinckrodt Uveitis Research Fellowship.
+Generously funded by Mallinckrodt Pharmaceuticals through the ARVO Foundation, the fellowship supports an early-career investigator with a one-year grant of $45,000 to study an aspect of uveitis or other inflammatory conditions of the eye.

-The intent of the award is to provide investigators who are early in their careers with an opportunity to generate preliminary results that, if promising, may be leveraged to earn additional, longer-term funding support.
-The grant is also intended to catalyze the authorship of impactful publications and the stimulation of further insights and advances in the ocular inflammation space.
+The Mallinckrodt Fellowship is intended to provide investigators early in their careers with an opportunity to generate preliminary results that, if promising, may be leveraged to earn additional, longer-term funding support.
+The award is also intended to catalyze the authorship of impactful publications and the stimulation of further insights and advances in the ocular inflammation space.